Our 2017 events and speakers

 Gordon LaMont, Freelance Content Creator

 All of Gordon’s work involves creative engagement including Training and Development for the BBC, National Schools Partnership, Actors Centre, Schools, Houses of Parliament or others; writing books, web material and radio scripts.
 He also produces radio and provides creative consultancy and facilitation.
-He will share his wealth of experience, approach to creativity and why it is so important for us all.
+He will share his wealth of experience, approach to creativity and why it is so important for us all and will provide a mini workshop to share creative practices so you see first hand the value they can bring.

 May’s talk: Understanding our Digital World